vemel/github_actions_js/README.md

 ### What it does not

-- Does not update files in your branches, ll updates happen in newly created `release/*`, so you can always check that automation does exactly what you want
+- Does not update files in your branches, all updates happen in newly created `release/*` branch, so you can always check that automation does exactly what you want
 - Does not analyze your project files to suggest versions, all suggested versions are based only on Release/Pull Request notes